UPCOMING JUNE 2024 RESALE AUCTION INFORMATION:

 O.S.
 68 1997 § 2913-2916

-Tax statements are mailed in November or early December.
+The tax statements are mailed in November or early December.
 If you do not receive your statements by mid-December, please contact our office immediately.
 Please verify that you have received all of your statements and that everything is correct.
-However failure to receive a tax statement does not exempt any person who is subject to taxation from paying taxes.
+However; failure to receive a tax statement does not exempt any person who is subject to taxation from paying taxes.
 O.S.68 1997 ss 2915.

-Taxes must be paid in full or half by December 31.
-If you choose to pay half, you must pay the first half by December 31 and the second half if due by March 31.
+Taxes must be paid in full or half by December 31st.
+If you choose to pay half, you must pay the first half by December 31st, and the second half by March 31st.
 Statements that are $25 or less must be paid in full.
 If your taxes are not paid by December 31, penalty accrues at 1-1/2 percent per month until taxes are paid.
 Penalty on second half starts in April and accrues at 1-1/2 percent per month until taxes are paid in full.
-Some counties grant a 15-day grace period.
-In these counties penalty and interest accrue from the 16th of the month.

-If you enclose a self-addressed, stamped envelope, your receipts will be mailed back to you.
+If you enclose a self-addressed, stamped envelope, a receipt will be mailed back to you.
 You may also print your receipt online by locating your tax item(s) and clicking on your name.
 Please allow 5-7 days for payments to be reflected online.
-If you need assistance with our website, please contact the County Treasurer's Office.
+If you need assistance with our website, please contact the Ottawa County Treasurer's Office.